 Historically, companies have used tuition reimbursement programs as a way to make education and learning a viable opportunity for their employees.
 However, traditional tuition reimbursement has its own set of benefits and drawbacks when it comes to meeting the needs of the modern workforce.

-What is tuition reimbursement?
+What is employee tuition reimbursement?

 Put simply, employee tuition reimbursement is an employer-provided benefit that financially assists employees with education expenses.
 This can also be referred to as tuition assistance, which is most commonly associated with a tuition assistance program (TAP).
 TAPs can take various forms and most companies have specific rules, policies or conditions which have to be met by the employee in order to receive tuition assistance.